geddy11/ArTaxOr-models/README.md

-# ArTaxOr-models
+# ArTaxOr models
-Trained models and related files for the Arthropod Taxonomy Orders object detection dataset
+This respoitory contains trained models and related files for the Arthropod Taxonomy Order.